Zeroing Neural Networks : an Introduction to Predictive Computations for Time-varying Matrix Problems via ZNN: The Workings of Discretized Zhang Neural Network Methods for Para meter-Varying Matrix Flows

-Most recently, steps 3 - 5 above have been streamlined in \cite{BGLZ21} by equating the Adams-Bashforth difference formula, see e.g. \cite[p.
-458-460]{EMU96}, applied to the derivatives $\dot x(t_{...})$ with a convergent look-ahead difference formula from \cite{FUfindiff19} for $\dot x(t_{k})$.
-To achieve overall convergence, this new process requires a delicate balance between the pair of finite difference formulas; for further details see \cite{BGLZ21}.\\[-2mm]
+For any given time--varying matrix problem the numerical Zhang Neural Network process is established in step 6.
+It consists of one linear equations solve (from Step 3) and one difference formula evaluation (from Step 5) per iteration step.
+This predictive iteration structure of Zhang Neural Networks with their ever decreasing errors differs from any known analytic continuation method.\\[1mm] Most recently, steps 3 -- 5 above have been streamlined in \cite{BGLZ21} by equating the Adams--Bashforth difference formula, see e.g. \cite[p.
+458-460]{EMU96}, applied to the derivatives $\dot x(t_k)$ with a convergent look--ahead difference formula from \cite{FUfindiff19} for $\dot x(t_{k})$.
+To achieve overall convergence, this new ZNN process requires a delicate balance between the pair of finite difference formulas and their respective decay constants $\lambda$, and $\eta$; for further details see \cite{BGLZ21} and also \cite{DHLT93,NT11,TBD18} which explore the feasibility of $\eta$ and the sampling gap $\tau$ pairs for stability and stiffness problems with ODEs.
+There the feasible parameter regions are generally much smaller than what ZNN time--varying matrix methods allow.
+Besides, a new 'adapted' AZNN method separates and adjusts the decay constants for different parts of ZNN individually and thereby allows even wider $\eta$ ranges than before and better and quicker convergence overall as well, see \cite{FUAZNN23}.\\[-2mm]